CASE STUDY:

 Attracting over 1 million attendees each year, it’s a vibrant celebration of culture, art, and community spirit, and is Australia’s largest free community festival.

-Summary Results of Moomba Festival’s Reuse Project.
+Results of Moomba Festival’s Reuse Project.

 84%